mhvis/solar/README.md

 # Samil Power uploader

-PVOutput.org uploader for the following Samil Power inverters: SolarRiver TD series, SolarRiver TL-D series, SolarLake TL series.
+PVOutput.org uploader for Samil Power inverters.
+Supports:

-I use it for my system [here](http://pvoutput.org/intraday.jsp?sid=44819).
+* SolarRiver TD series
+* SolarRiver TL-D series (confirmed)
+* SolarLake TL series works only with [v2](https://github.com/mhvis/solar/tree/v2), which is not tested in production and likely needs some work to get running.

-If you have a SolarLake TL-PM series inverter, check out this fork! -> [semonet/solar](https://github.com/semonet/solar)
+* For SolarLake TL-PM series check out this fork! -> [semonet/solar](https://github.com/semonet/solar)

+Project is not actively maintained but feel free to open an issue or PR.

 ## Usage